 That keeps Google from getting bombarded with fake or malicious business reviews.
 Small businesses depend on positive ratings for local SEO.
 When you think about it, it’s a win-win for businesses and customers.

-Great customer reviews help thousands of people make up their mind about a company.
+Great customer reviews help thousands of people make up their minds about a company.
 As such, reviews should have a few key elements.

 Providing helpful, honest, and useful feedback is a must.
 How can a customer size up a company if there is no constructive feedback to form an opinion?
 Additionally, without useful feedback, companies can’t fix the issue you may have noticed.